Georgia Gibbs: Career

-Like many singers, Gibbs preferred ballads as there was more opportunity to showcase her vocal abilities, although she became mostly associated with uptempo novelty songs.
+Like many singers, Gibbs preferred ballads, as there was more opportunity to showcase her vocal abilities, although she became mostly associated with uptempo novelty songs.
 Some ballads she cut included "My Melancholy Baby", "I'll Be Seeing You", "Autumn Leaves", and "You Keep Coming Back Like a Song".
-Yet she could also belt out fast jazz numbers like "Red Hot Mama", "A-Razz-A-Ma-Tazz"; jive with tunes like "Ol Man Mose", "Shoo Shoo Baby"; or rock out with "I Want You to Be My Baby".
+Yet she could also belt out fast jazz numbers like "Red Hot Mama" and "A-Razz-A-Ma-Tazz", jive with tunes like "Ol Man Mose" and "Shoo Shoo Baby", or rock out with "I Want You to Be My Baby".
 Her Swingin' With Her Nibs album (1956) demonstrated her natural affinity for improvisation as well.

-In 1957, Gibbs signed with RCA Victor going on to chart with over 40 songs before retirement from singing, and was briefly successful doing rock 'n' roll songs as well.
-Her Mercury record "Silent Lips" was a big hit in Sweden (September 1958-March 1959) peaking at number 5 in the best-selling charts, and there were even several Swedish cover versions of that song, "Ingenting" by among others Towa Carson, Lill-Babs and Britt Rylander.
+In 1957, Gibbs signed with RCA Victor, going on to chart with over 40 songs before retirement from singing, and was briefly successful doing rock 'n' roll songs as well.
+Her Mercury record "Silent Lips" was a big hit in Sweden (September 1958-March 1959) peaking at number 5 in the best-selling charts, and there were even several Swedish cover versions of that song, "Ingenting" by among others Towa Carson, Lill-Babs and[Britt Rylander.
 Also "The Hula Hoop Song" did well in Sweden (February–March 1959) peaking at number 12.
-She continued to appear on many television shows including The Ed Sullivan Show, and hosted one of her own, Georgia Gibbs and her Million Record Show.
-She cut her final album Call Me, in 1966 and rarely performed after that.
+She continued to appear on many television shows including The Ed Sullivan Show.
+She also hosted a show of her own, Georgia Gibbs and Her Million Record Show, which ran on NBC from July 1 to September 2, 1957.
+She cut her final album, Call Me, in 1966 and rarely performed after that.

 Some notoriety followed Gibbs for her cover versions of music popularized by black performers, such as Etta James's "The Wallflower" (recorded by Gibbs with bowdlerized lyrics under the title "Dance With Me Henry", released March 26, 1955) and her copycat cover of LaVern Baker's "Tweedle Dee" (which outsold Baker's version, prompting complaint from her).
 Decades later, Gibbs commented that she, like most artists of the day, had no say in their choice of material and arrangements.
 A widely told story has LaVern Baker taking out a life insurance policy on herself in advance of a flight to Australia and naming Georgia Gibbs as the beneficiary.
 "You need this more than I do," Baker is said to have written to Gibbs, "because if anything happens to me, you're out of business."
 Whitened pop covers of black R&B and blues songs were a mid-1950s fad and many singers and groups had hits with them, including Pat Boone, the McGuire Sisters, the Chordettes, and the Crew Cuts.